SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ## Migrating Data from Azure Blob Storage container to SharePoint Embedded container

-This provides code snippets on how to accomplish the migration.
-Keep in mind all the validation has been removed.
+This section provides code snippets on how to accomplish the migration.
+All the validation has been removed for readability.

 ### Connecting to Azure Blob Storage Container
 ```C#